SMC3: Structure and interactions

 When DNA is replicated and sister chromatid cohesion is established SMC3 is acetylated on a pair of highly conserved lysines by ESCO1 and ESCO2.
 In budding yeast this modification is sufficient to stabilise cohesin on the DNA until mitosis but in animals, binding of sororin is also required.

 During meiosis, SMC3 forms cohesin complexes with SMC1ß, STAG3 and REC8 which generate cohesion between homologous chromosomes and sister chromatids.

 Cornelia de Lange syndrome

 Cornelia de Lange syndrome (CdLS) is a rare genetic disorder that presents with variable clinical abnormalities including dysmorphic features, severe growth retardation, global developmental delay, and intellectual disability.
 SMC3 is one of five genes that have been implicated in CdLS.
 In one case report, a novel SMC3 gene duplication was detected in a child with failure to thrive, hypotonia and facial dysmorphic features of CdLS.
 The same duplication was also observed in the mother, who had milder dysmorphic facies.

-Mouse Model

-Model organisms have been used in the study of SMC3 function.
-A conditional knockout mouse line, called Smc3tm1a(EUCOMM)Wtsi was generated as part of the International Knockout Mouse Consortium program — a high-throughput mutagenesis project to generate and distribute animal models of disease to interested scientists.

-Male and female animals underwent a standardized phenotypic screen to determine the effects of deletion.
-Twenty two tests were carried out on mutant mice and six significant abnormalities were observed.
-No homozygous mutant embryos were identified during gestation, and thus none survived until weaning.
-The remaining tests were carried out on heterozygous mutant adult mice.
-Females had a higher than normal incidence of pre-wean death in their offspring, and also had a decreased body weight.
-Males heterozygotes displayed a shortened, upturned snout.